Overview

 - On

-429 responses, back off using exponential or jittered backoff before retrying.
+429responses, back off using exponential or jittered backoff before retrying. - Respect any

 - Avoid unnecessary polling: